Hunter College Elementary School

-Hunter College Elementary School is a New York City elementary school for select students who reside in New York City, located on Manhattan's Upper East Side.
-Administered by Hunter College, a senior college of the City University of New York or CUNY.
-Admission is extraordinarily selective with 2% admission rate after a lengthy admission process.
+Hunter College Elementary School is an elementary school on Manhattan's Upper East Side for select students who reside in New York City.
+It is administered by Hunter College, a senior college of the City University of New York or CUNY.

 History

 Hunter College Elementary School was created in 1940 as an experimental school for gifted students.
 It grew out of the Hunter College Model School and assumed its current name in 1941.
 From its inception until 1973, Hunter College Elementary School was located at the Hunter College campus at 68th Street and Lexington Avenue.
-Its current location is the Squadron A Armory at 71 East 94th Street in New York City.
+Its current location is the former site of the Squadron A Armory at 71 East 94th Street in New York City.

-The school has enjoyed tremendous success over the years and in the 1950s and 1960s was recognized worldwide for its groundbreaking approach to the education of gifted students.
-Independent review sites regularly reference the school's exceptional academic and extracurricular programs, as well as the daunting admissions process.
+In 1964, the school began looking to admit additional Black students; previously the student body was predominantly white.
+Applicants have historically been selected based on the results of an intelligence test.
+According to the New York Times in 1990, there were 16 nursery-school students and 32 kindergarten students in each year's incoming class.
+There were about 25 times as many applicants as available seats in each class.
+According to the New York Times in 2009, there were more than 1,800 applicants for an incoming class of 50 students.
+After students underwent one round of testing, about 200 applicants were invited to visit the school.

 Students from the elementary school generally continue from Kindergarten to 6th grade, and then (through affiliated Hunter College High School, located in the same building) through 12th grade.
 The Wall Street Journal published a study in 2007 that showed Hunter to be among the top 20 feeder schools to top universities in the United States, and the only public school listed in the top 20.